idarkkz/ICS415/README.md

-# 🎓 My Computer Graphics & Java Portfolio
+# 🎓 My Computer Graphics Projects Portfolio

 Welcome to my personal portfolio showcasing 4 major projects built using Java, GLSL, and real-time rendering techniques.
 Each project includes source code, documentation, and a video demo.
 Click a project folder to learn more.